debajyotidatta/debajyotidatta.github.com/_posts/2016-09-28-fast-text-and-skip-gram.md

 words_and_ngrams_vocab
 ```

-Finally we train the network with the various aspects we discussed.
+Finally, we train the network with the various aspects we discussed.

 ```python